Univ of Stuttgart, Hohenheim 1997

 Plant Disease Diagnostics and Management Summer Course

-Dr. Guido Schnabel is a plant pathologist at Clemson University with over 20 years of experience working with pathogens of fruit crops.
+Dr. Guido Schnabel is a plant pathologist at Clemson University with over 25 years of experience working with pathogens of fruit crops.
 He has an active research and extension program focused on management of diseases of small fruits and stone fruits.
-Together with his MS students, PhD students, and postdocs he publishes in highly ranked, peer-reviewed journals.
-He received multiple awards for his work, including the APS Lee Hutchins Award for Excellence in Tree Fruit Research in 2011, The APS Excellence in Extension Award in 2015, the Clemson University Godley Snell Award for Excellence in Research and the Clemson University Centennial Professorship Award for years 2017/2018.
+Together with his technician Karen, MS students, PhD students, and postdocs he publishes in highly ranked, peer-reviewed journals.
+Since 2019 he has been Associate Editor of the international journal 'Pesticide Biochemistry and Physiology' and in charge of all fungicide-related submissions.
+His research and extension activities were recognized with the APS Lee Hutchins Award for Excellence in Tree Fruit Research in 2011, The APS Excellence in Extension Award in 2015, the Clemson University Godley Snell Award for Excellence in Research and the Clemson University Centennial Professorship Award for years 2017/2018.
 His outreach efforts are best known for his regional fungicide resistance monitoring as well as the development of the MyIPM smartphone app.

 Extension and Outreach

 Extension programs include commercial grower education, county agent support, extension presentations, publications, on-farm visits, using technology for information transfer, identification of pathogen resistance, and farm-specific consultation to improve disease and resistance management.